 When drafting individual defensive players, it is important to consider how many IDPs a team is required to start.
-For leagues that only start a few individual defensive players, it is wise to draft the players later in the draft rather than in the earlier rounds.
+For leagues that only start a few individual defensive players, it is wise to draft those players later in the draft.
 This will help save the initial picks for valuable offensive players.

 On the other hand, some IDP leagues require teams to start multiple defensive linemen, linebackers, and defensive backs.
 Additionally, these leagues may separate defensive linemen into defensive ends and defensive tackles while also separating defensive backs into cornerbacks and safeties.
-For specific leagues like this, it is smart to draft IDPs earlier in the draft because they play a more important role on the team.
-Team owners may begin to draft IDPs as soon as the third, fourth, and fifth rounds.
+For such specific leagues, it is smart to draft IDPs earlier in the draft because they play a more important role on the team.
+Team owners may even begin to draft IDPs as soon as the third, fourth, and fifth rounds.

 What is standard IDP scoring?